Research & Development

 Beyond the limit of Fuel Efficiency to Reduce CO2 Emission

-JAXA is working on a technology demonstration project called MEGAWATT for the planned period of approximately six years from FY2023 to FY2028, aiming to take an initiative on the era of passenger jet fleet with megawatt-class electric hybrid propulsion systems by integrating key technologies from Japanese industries.
+JAXA is working on a technology demonstration project called MEGAWATT from FY2023, aiming to take an initiative on the era of passenger jet fleet with megawatt-class electric hybrid propulsion systems by integrating key technologies from Japanese industries.
 The mission of MEGAWATT is to develop and demonstrate electric hybrid propulsion system for jet aircraft as a highly matured integrated system capable of treating high electric power, thereby enabling Japanese companies to lead the way in electrification businesses by leveraging their innovative technologies.
 The outcome through this activity will be transferred to Japanese industries and aircraft OEMs, contributing to international standardization efforts, the electrification of next-generation passenger fleet as well as the carbon neutrality.

 Wake Adaptive Thruster (WAT) concept